 Determining Ending Inventory

-The Ending Inventory calculation is important because it determines the inventory value that's shown on a company's monthly, quarterly, and annual financial statements.
+Calculating ending inventory is important because it determines the inventory value that's shown on a company's financial reports and statements.
 This number changes with each unit the company sells and affects the company's reported profit, asset balance, and tax liability.

 The equation to calculate ending inventory is as follows:

 The two common ways of valuing this inventory, LIFO and FIFO, can give significantly different results.

 Understanding the important role that inventory plays in finances is critical.
 Of all the assets on a firm's balance sheet, it is likely that inventory is the largest asset category in terms of value.

 The way a business firm values its inventory can affect its balance sheet and income statement greatly due to the large amounts of money tied up in inventory for product-producing firms.

 Inventory is where many companies have the majority of their funds invested.
 Inventory typically consists of raw materials, work-in-process, and finished goods.